Skip to main content Skip to main navigation Skip to footer content

 Health Division Programs with Special Admission Requirements

-The health programs at MCC have specific admission requirements and the number of students admitted to these programs is limited.
-Health programs have additional admission prerequisites.
+The health programs at MCC have specific admission requirements, have additional admission prerequisites and the number of students admitted to these programs is limited.
 Please click below to review specific program requirements.
 Once prerequisites and additional requirements have been completed, you may apply to the Health Division program of choice by submitting the Online Admission Application.

 You will also need to send us your official transcript(s) to show the completion of specific course prerequisites for the program for which you are applying.
 Please see admission requirements below for more information regarding which courses are required.
-If you have not completed the prerequisite courses for a particular Health program, you will be admitted to Liberal Studies with Health Pathway.
+If you have not completed the prerequisite courses for a particular Health program, you should apply to Liberal Studies with Health Pathway.

-Some health programs require you to attend a mandatory overview session:
+Some health programs require you to attend a mandatory overview session.
+Please note that these sessions are paused for the summer and will return in Fall 2025:

 If you have questions after you have attended an overview session, we encourage you to set up an appointment with an admission counselor or call 1-800-818-3434 for more information.
 A counselor can assist you in developing a plan toward meeting the admission requirements for these programs.